Over A Billion Recovered Nationwide

 When companies used asbestos, either in manufacturing or consumer goods, they knew the substance could put others at risk of disease.
 Their negligence in allowing its use regardless makes them responsible for the damages others have faced after being exposed to asbestos.

 This is the most common way people came into contact with asbestos when the material was widely used.
-Industries such as asbestos mining, manufacturing, and processing are obvious sources of exposure, but there are countless other job sites that carried a high exposure risk.
+Industries such as asbestos mining, manufacturing, and processing are obvious sources of exposure, but countless other job sites carry a high exposure risk.
 Tragically, a large number of Navy veterans were exposed to asbestos when working on or near ships.

-Here are some of the occupations that may have exposed you to asbestos:
+Here are some of the occupations that may have asbestos exposure: